caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 - **REMINDER**: If you create any .md file outside of `.github/instructions/`, it violates project structure rules

 ### Code Standards
-- Never use Console.WriteLine, Debug.WriteLine, or similar methods for logging.
-Use the built-in logging framework provided by ASP.NET Core.
+- Never use `Console.WriteLine` for production logging.
+For mobile temporary diagnostics prefer platform logging abstractions; server uses ASP.NET Core logging infrastructure (Serilog configured).
 - Always use dependency injection for services and repositories.
 - Follow the SOLID principles for object-oriented design.
 - Use asynchronous programming patterns (async/await) for I/O-bound operations to improve performance and responsiveness.